oboyco/wheel-spy/README.md

 # wheel-spy
 Hypothesis:
-On the long term SPY index always go up so selling naked puts on SPY will always and up with new high and turning wjeel cycle onto cash
+On the long term SPY index always go up so selling naked puts on SPY will always and up with new high and turning wheel cycle into cash

 Strategy:
 1) open short naked weekly ATM put and wait for expiration.